 LABEL DESCRIPTION ICMP Internet Control Message Protocol is a message control and error-reporting protocol between a host server and a gateway to the Internet.
 ICMP uses Internet Protocol (IP) datagrams, but the messages are processed by the TCP/IP software and directly apparent to the application user.
-Respond to Ping on The NBG6818 will not respond to any incoming Ping requests when None is selected.
+Respond to Ping on The NBG7815 will not respond to any incoming Ping requests when None is selected.
 Select LAN to reply to incoming LAN Ping requests.
 Select WAN to reply to incoming WAN Ping requests.
 Otherwise select LAN&amp;WAN to reply to all incoming LAN and WAN Ping requests.
 Firewall Setup Enable Firewall Select Enable to activate the firewall.
-The NBG6818 performs access control and protects against Denial of Service (DoS) attacks when the firewall is activated.
-Enable Firewall Rul e Filter Rule Select Enable to activate the firewall rules that you define (see Add Firewall Rule below).
+The NBG7815 performs access control and protects against Denial of Service (DoS) attacks when the firewall is activated.
+Enable Firewall Rule Filter Rule Select Enable to activate the firewall rules that you define (see Add Firewall Rule below).
 Actions Select Drop to silently discard the packets which meet the firewall rules.
 The others are accepted.
 Select Accept to allow the passage of the packets which meet the firewall rules.
 The others are blocked.
-Firewall Rule Firewall Rule No. This is your firewall rule number.
+Firewall Rule No. This is your firewall rule number.
 The ordering of your rules is important as rules are applied in turn.
 Service Name This is a name that identifies or describes the firewall rule.
 MAC address This is the MAC address of the computer for which the firewall rule applies.
+Dest IP Address This is the IP address of the computer to which traffic for the application or service is entering.